 A debit card pulls funds directly from your bank account when you make a transaction.
 In contrast, a credit card allows you to borrow funds up to a set limit from the card issuer.
 These borrowed funds need to be repaid, either in full by the end of the billing cycle to avoid interest or over time with interest.

 Credit card companies consider different factors when determining your credit limit.
 This includes your credit history, current income, employment stability, existing debts, and how you’ve managed credit in the past.
-Some companies might also consider your banking relationship and behavior with them.
+Some companies might also consider your banking relationship and behaviour with them.

-Your credit utilization ratio, which is the percentage of available credit you’re using, plays a significant role in your credit score calculation.
+Your credit utilisation ratio, which is the percentage of available credit you’re using, plays a significant role in your credit score calculation.
 A lower ratio (below 30%) is generally seen as positive because it indicates you’re not relying heavily on borrowed funds and are likely managing your credit well.
 A high ratio can signal potential financial stress or mismanagement to lenders.

 Yes, many credit card issuers in South Africa offer benefits tailored to local preferences and needs.
 This can include rewards for spending at local retailers, discounts on domestic flights, bonuses for fuel purchases, and partnerships with South African brands for exclusive offers.
-Always check the specific benefits offered by each card to find the best fit for your lifestyle.

 If your credit card is lost or stolen, act promptly.
-Firstly, immediately contact your credit card issuer or bank to report the loss and get the card blocked to prevent unauthorized use.
+Firstly, immediately contact your credit card issuer or bank to report the loss and get the card blocked to prevent unauthorised use.
 Most banks have a 24/7 helpline for such emergencies.
 Secondly, consider filing a police report, especially if there are suspicious transactions on your account.
-Always monitor your statements for any unauthorized activity and inform the bank if you notice any.
+Always monitor your statements for any unauthorised activity and inform the bank if you notice any.

 Fast, uncomplicated, and trustworthy loan comparisons